-RACs drained the refunds of millions of American taxpayers in 2014, costing them $648 million in loan fees, plus over $200 million in other fees, the NCLC and CFA said in their report.
-Just as with RALs, if a taxpayer files a return electronically instead of opting for a RAC, the waiting period for the funds to be directly deposited into their bank account is typically the same amount of time -- about three weeks -- and it's free.
+RACs drained the refunds of millions of American taxpayers in 2014, costing them $648 million in loan fees, plus over $200 million in other fees, the NCLC and CFA said in a report.
+Just as with RALs, if a taxpayer files a return electronically instead of opting for a RAC, the waiting period for the funds to be directly deposited into their bank account is typically the same amount of time – about three weeks – and it’s free.

-That's usually the best bet for consumers, says Jo Kerstetter, spokeswoman for financial counseling and education provider Money Management International.
-"You're better off to just do your taxes as quickly as possible, file electronically and get your refund," Kerstetter says.
+That’s usually the best bet for consumers, says Jo Kerstetter, spokeswoman for financial counseling and education provider Money Management International.
+“You’re better off to just do your taxes as quickly as possible, file electronically and wait for your refund,” Kerstetter says.

 “The tax refund is often the biggest chunk of money low-to-moderate income taxpayers get all year,” Wu says.
 The EITC is a federal refundable income tax credit for low-income working individuals and families.
 CFA and NCLC estimated that in 2014, 83 percent of consumers who used RACs were low-income, and about half were EITC recipients.